crycode-de/ioBroker.discord/docs/en/README.md

 ## States

-Each server, channel and user is identified by it's unique numeric ID.
+Each server, channel and user is identified by its unique numeric ID.
 Because names may change, the object tree created by the adapter uses these IDs to create a reliable structure.

-The whole object tree is build from what bot can see.
+The whole object tree is built from what bot can see.
 So it is possible, for example, that a server has more channels as displayed.

 ### discord.0.bot.*